cyrildewit/eloquent-viewable/README.md

 ### Caching view counts

-If you want to cache for example the total number of views of a post, you can do the following as example:
+If you want to cache for example the total number of views of a post, you could do the following:

 ```php
 // unique key that contains the post id and period to avoid collisions with other queries